-A decadent but simple Chocolate Lava Cake Recipe!
-With just 6 ingredients you probably already have on hand, I think you’ll be surprised how easy this recipe really is!
-I’ve included plenty of tips in today’s post, and be sure to check out my step-by-step video just below the recipe!
+My decadent Chocolate Lava Cakes recipe is so simple to make!
+With just 6 ingredients that you probably already have on hand, I think you’ll be surprised by how easy this recipe really is!
+Recipe includes lots of tips and a how-to video!

-Soft, cakey exteriors.
-Molten liquid chocolate interiors.
-Decadent, rich, and easy to make!
+With their soft, cakey exteriors and positively molten chocolate interiors, these aren’t just decadent and rich, they’re also quick and easy to make.
 Yes, really!
-Lava cakes are so easy to make it’s almost a crime that I didn’t share this recipe sooner.
+Lava cakes are so easy to make it’s almost a straight-up crime that I didn’t share this recipe sooner.

 How to Make Chocolate Lava Cakes

 - Melt together chocolate and butter until completely melted.
 Stir in instant coffee and vanilla extract, if using.

 - Separately, whisk together eggs, egg yolks, and sugar until foamy.

 - Combine chocolate mixture, egg mixture, and sifted all-purpose flour and stir until the mixture is smooth and glossy.